Chris Hovan: College career

 Hovan played college football at Boston College.
 As a senior, he was an All-American and a semi-finalist for the Lombardi Award.
 He also became the first player in Boston College history to be named All-Big East three times.
 He finished his career starting 43 of 45 games, recording 20.5 sacks.

 Professional career

 Minnesota Vikings

-Hovan was selected by the Minnesota Vikings with the 25th overall pick in the 2000 NFL draft.
-He would go on to play five years for the Vikings, playing in 77 games, recording 192 tackles and 17 sacks.
+Hovan was selected by the Minnesota Vikings in the first round, with the 25th-overall pick, of the 2000 NFL draft.
+He played 77 games in five years for the Vikings, recording 192 tackles and 17 sacks.

 Tampa Bay Buccaneers

 On April 1, 2005, Hovan signed with the Tampa Bay Buccaneers.
-He had a good first season with the Bucs, helping them win the NFC South and finish as the number one ranked defense.
+The Buccaneers won the NFC South and finished as the number-one-ranked defense in his first season with the team.
 Hovan was released on April 26, 2010.

 St. Louis Rams

 On June 9, 2010, Hovan signed with the St. Louis Rams.
-On August 6, 2010, Hovan was placed on injured reserve due to a back injury, ending his 2010 season.
+On August 6, Hovan was placed on injured reserve due to a back injury, ending his 2010 season.